-Finally there is a presence in the poem besides the voice of J. Prufrock – the women talking of Michelangelo.
-Though they are a living presence, the focus on ‘Michelangelo’ actually serves to deaden them; they exist in the poem as a series of conversations, which Prufrock lumps into one category by calling them ‘the women’.
-It sets the scene at a party, and simultaneously sets Prufrock on his own: an island in the sea of academia, floating along on light sophistication and empty conversations.
-Prufrock is removed from the world of people, seeming almost a spirit, so acute is his distance from the rest of society.
+Finally, there is a presence in the poem besides the voice of J. Prufrock – the women talking of Michelangelo.
+Though they are a living presence, the focus on ‘Michelangelo’ actually serves to deaden them; they exist in the poem as a series of conversations, which Prufrock lumps into one category by calling them ‘the women.’
+It sets the scene at a party and simultaneously sets Prufrock on his own: an island in the sea of academia, floating along on light sophistication and empty conversations.
+Prufrock is removed from the world of people, seeming almost a spirit, so acute is his distance from society.

 The yellow fog that rubs its back upon the window-panes,

 The yellow smoke that rubs its muzzle on the window-panes,